Need a Bike to Hire at Sirmione?

 - Hybrid Bikes – Blend road and mountain bike features.
 Flat handlebars, medium width tires, and front suspension provide a smooth, versatile ride.
 Great for cycling moderate trails.
 Popular models include Giant Escape and Specialized Sirrus.

 - Road/Racing Bikes – Designed for speed with slim tires, drop bars, and gears optimized for pavement.
 Require fitness for long distances.
 Look for brands like Pinarello or Colnago.

-- Cruisers – Comfortable upright posture, wide seat, and single speed drivetrain.
+- Cruisers – Comfortable upright posture, wide seat, and single-speed drivetrain.
 Relaxed exploration around Sirmione’s flat roads.
-Schwinn and Firmstrong models available.
+Schwinn and Firmstrong models are available.

 - Electric Bikes – Motor-assisted pedaling makes climbing hills easier.
 Look for Gepida, Wayel, and Italwin brands offering electric options.

 - Tandem Bikes – Multi-seat models for two+ riders pedaling together.
 Allow casual cycling with friends/family.
 Brands like Santana and Giordano provide tandems.

 - Children’s Bikes – Properly sized bikes for toddlers through teens.
 Many have training wheels or child seats.
 Woom, Prevelo, and Frog brands cater to kids learning to ride.

 The wide range ensures suitable cycles for all ages and abilities to explore Sirmione’s beauty on two wheels.